shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-latest.md

 ### Subtask 2: Change threshold

-Change threshold is normally used when metric data generally stay around a certain range.
+A change threshold is normally used when metric data generally stay around a certain range.
 The threshold is set according to **Change percentage**.
 The **Change threshold**  mode is able to detect anomalies in the scenarios:

 -   Your data is normally stable and smooth.
 You want to be notified when there are fluctuations.
 -   Your data is normally unstable and fluctuates a lot.
 You want to be notified when it becomes too stable or flat.